-Finite Element Model The development of the finite element model for the APA95ML necessitated the specification of appropriate material properties, as summarized in Table 1.2.
+Finite Element Model The development of the finite element model for the APA95ML required the knowledge of the material properties, as summarized in Table 1.2.
 The finite element mesh, shown in Figure 1.2a, was then generated.

 Table 1.2: Material properties used for FEA modal reduction model.
-E is the Young's modulus, $\nu$ the Poisson ratio and $\rho$ the material density
+E is the Young's modulus, ν the Poisson ratio and ρ the material density and force application, and additional frames at the top and bottom of the structure to enable connection with external elements in the multi-body simulation.

-E ν ρ Stainless Steel 190GPa 0.31 $7800 { m kg}/m^3$ Piezoelectric Ceramics (PZT) 49.5GPa 0.31 $7800\mathrm{kg}/m^3$
+E ν ho Stainless Steel Piezoelectric Ceramics (PZT) $190GPa \\ 49.5GPa$ $0.31 \\ 0.31$ $7800 \mathrm{kg}/m^3$ $7800 \mathrm{kg}/m^3$

-The definition of interface frames, or "remote points", constitute a critical aspect of the model preparation.
-Seven frames were established: one frame at the two ends of each piezoelectric stack to facilitate strain measurement and force application, and additional frames at the top and bottom of the structure to enable connection with external elements in the multi-body simulation.
+The definition of interface frames constitutes a critical aspect of the model preparation.
+Seven frames were established: one frame at the two ends of each piezoelectric stack to facilitate strain measurement